grycap/dosh/README.md

 This happens because the user inside the container is "root" that has UID=0, and it is root because the Docker daemon is root with UID=0.

 The actual problem is that the user needs to be allowed to use Docker to spawn the DoSH container, but you do not want to allow the user to run arbitraty docker commands.
 In the case of DoSH it is _bypassed_ by allowing the users to run the command that spawn the container as root (by using ```sudo```), but not allowing the users to directly create the containers.
 Moreover, the container is forced to be spawned with the credentials of the end-user (thus granting him with the actual permissions in the system).

-You can find more details [in this link](https://ilearnedhowto.wordpress.com/2017/11/10/how-to-securely-contain-users-using-docker-containers/).
+In case that you want even more security, you can add the flag `--cap-grop=all` (or selective cap-drop) to the sequence of running the Docker container.
+Then you will get an _even more secure container_ that will never get some linux capabilities (e.g. to mount a device).
+You can learn more on capabilities in the linux manpage (`man capabilities`).

+You can check how the capabilities affect to the security of your processes in [the appendix](#appendix-on-capabilities).

 ## 2. Installation